mlibazisi/hellosign/README.md

     touch parameters.ini
     ```

-- Open `parameters.ini` and add the following line and replace the value with your API KEY:
+- Open `parameters.ini` and add the following line (replace the value with your API KEY):

     ```shell
     api_key = "REPLACE_WITH_YOUR_API_KEY"